jsreport/docs/docs/dotnet-mvc.md

 [EnableJsReport()]
 public IActionResult Invoice()
 {
-	HttpContext.JsReportFeature().Recipe(Recipe.PhantomPdf);
+	HttpContext.JsReportFeature().Recipe(Recipe.ChromePdf);
 	return View();
 }
 ```

-This enables ASP.NET filter which captures the view rendering result and uses the specified [phantom-pdf recipe](/learn/phantom-pdf) to convert the output html into pdf.
+This enables ASP.NET filter which captures the view rendering result and uses the specified [chrome-pdf recipe](/learn/chrome-pdf) to convert the output html into pdf.

 ## Advanced configuration